Hurum Church: The medieval church on Hov

 In the medieval period, Hurum church was called Hóvs kirkia á Huðrimum (Hov's church on Hurum).
-The church is monumentally situated on a morraine-ridge, 180 meters above the Drammensfjord.
-It is dedicated to the blessed Virgin Mary on July 12, but was re-dedicated to St. Margareth on July 19. in the late 14th century.
+The church is monumentally situated on a morraine ridge, 180 meters above the Drammensfjord.
+It was dedicated to the blessed Virgin Mary on July 12, but was re-dedicated to St. Margareth on July 19 in the late 14th century.
 The parish of the church was called Hófs sokn á Huðrimum (Hov's parish on Hurum), and the church was built on the property of the farm Hov.
 The name of the farm indicates that this also was a place of pagan worship in pre-Christian times.
-A stave-church was probably built before the present stone church on the same spot.
+A stave church was probably built before the present stone church on the same spot.
 The church is situated on a little bump in the terrain, which may be the remains of a destroyed burial mound.
 Several such mounds lie along the road to the farm Hov, south of the church.
 One of these contained a 9th-century burial in a boat.
 Between the gates of the churchyard and the tower, excavations have revealed a possible monolith and a posthole dated to 770-880 AD.
 Earlier (at least until 1798) there also existed a larger complex of stone monoliths from pagan times immediately south of the churchyard.
 The stone wall enclosing the churchyard is older than 1629.
 Two medieval cruciform-shaped headstones of soapstone stood on the churchyard until 1972.
 Archaeological excavations in 2010 revealed 11 medieval graves beneath and in front of the foot of the tower.

 Date of construction

-The present stone-church is a romanesque building from the early medieval period.
+The present stone church is a romanesque building from the early medieval period.
 The precise date of construction is unknown.
 Hov's parish is mentioned for the first time in 1317.
-A medieval grave in front of the foot of the tower is C-14-dated to 1070-1130 AD, but may be older than the building.
+A medieval grave in front of the foot of the tower is C-14-dated to 1070–1130 AD, but may be older than the building.
 In 1188/1190 earl Eirik, the brother of king Sverri Sigurdsson, donated Hov to Hovedøya monastery in Oslo, and at that time the church was probably already built.
-Traditionally the church has been dated to ca. 1150, but it may be both some decades older or younger than that.
+Traditionally the church has been dated to c.
+1150, but it may be either some decades older or younger than that.

 It is very likely that it was the owner of Hov, Hurum's largest farm in the medieval period, that initiated the construction of a stone-church on his land.
 Building in stone was expensive, and a demonstration of power and wealth.
-The size of the church indicates that it was intended used as a parochial church right from the beginning, and not as a private chapel.
+The size of the church indicates that it was intended to be used as a parochial church right from the beginning, and not as a private chapel.
 Farmers in the area are therefore likely to have contributed to the construction as well.
-The importance of the farm Hov was probably due to its strategically significant location by the tidal currents of the narrow Svelvik-stream, which enabled it to control the passage between the Oslofjord and the Drammensfjord.
+The importance of the farm Hov was probably due to its strategically significant location by the tidal currents of the narrow Svelvik stream, which enabled it to control the passage between the Oslofjord and the Drammensfjord.